drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/05.payments/04.create-payment-gateway/01.getting-started/docs.md

 ### Step 1: Create a new module

 The first thing you will need to do is create a new module with a YAML file that includes the `commerce_payment` dependency.
 For more information, see the [Drupal 8 documentation on creating custom modules].
-For the Commerce QuickPay module, this file is named `commerce_quickpay.info.yml` and looks like this:
+For the [Commerce QuickPay module], this file is named `commerce_quickpay.info.yml` and looks like this:

 ```yml

 name: Commerce QuickPay
 type: module
 description: Provides Commerce integration for the QuickPay Gateway.